ut-amrl/spot-vrl/README.md

 The vast majority of the code is in scripts:

 Contains the first part of the model (creating representation, saving resulting k-means model and encoders):

     _25_train_jackal.py

+Contains the dataloader used by the first model:

+    dict_custom_data.py

+Contains the second model (using user preferences, saved items from part 1 to learn cost network):

+    s2_train_jackal.py

+Contains the dataloader used by the second model:

+    s2_custom_data.py

 When creating the ENVIRONMENT on robovision, source Haresh's spot-vrl conda environment. (do not use poetry)